I gave my mare Progesterone (or RegumateTM), but it didn't work!

 treatment, the CL (if it remains) is destroyed with a dose of prostaglandin F2α.
 About 3-5 days after the end of either treatment period, if all goes well, the mare enters estrus (comes

-The most commonly used treatment protocols are 8 or 14 daily doses of the progestin.
-With the 8-day treatment period a luteolytic dose of prostaglandin F2α being given in conjunction with
+The most commonly used treatment protocols are 8, 10 or 14 daily doses of the progestin.
+With the 8 or 10-day treatment period a luteolytic dose of prostaglandin F2α is given on

-the 10th-day dose2.
+the 9th or 10th day respectively2.
 The idea is that the prostaglandin F2α will cause the destruction of any CL remaining from an ovulation occurring on a

 previous cycle.
 It is supposed with the 14-day treatment that any such CL will have regressed naturally, and will no longer be secreting progesterone that would interfere with a timely return to